monica-millay/assignment-4/README.md

 Evictions that have occurred in Bushwick, Brooklyn filtered by year.
 Seeing this time trend will show the effect of the COVID-19 eviction moratorium.

 Next steps:
-(1) Each eviction is a circle --> Maybe I will update to circles that vary in size in case there were more than 1 eviction in 1 year at the same building.
-But first I need to look over and clean the data to get rid of duplicate entries that would skew this data viz.
+(1) DATA CLEANING!!!
+Remove 2024 data, delete dupes

-(2) Create bounds so user can't move outside Bushwick.
+(2) Each eviction is a circle --> Maybe I will update to circles that vary in size in case there were more than 1 eviction in 1 year at the same building.
+But first I need to look over and clean the data to get rid of dupes that would skew this data viz.

 (3) All circles are black --> Create color code so user knows which evictions occurred during the moratorium and which didn't?
 This could get confusing if I do step #1.